Gas fire pits are getting more and more popular – but how safe are they?

 Fire Pit Design & Construction

-Gas fire pit kits are incredibly safe when installed correctly with sufficient ventilation and drainage.
+Gas fire pit kits are incredibly safe when installed correctly with proper ventilation and drainage.

 Gas fire pits are for outdoors use only in a well ventilated area.
 Never use or install a gas fire pit inside a building.

 Generally a distance of at least three metres from nearby structures is recommended, and be careful not to install under overhanging trees or power cables!